mh-salari/fenjan/README.md

 ![](https://ai-hue.ir/fenjan_phd_finder/logo/logo06_r.png)

-Fenjan is a Python bot that searches Twitter and LinkedIn for PhD positions and sends emails to customers based on their keywords.
+Fenjan is a Python bot that searches Twitter and LinkedIn for advertised Ph.D. positions and and many university website for vacant Ph.D. positions sends emails to customers based on their keywords.

 ## Installation